rfitak/American_Shad_Genome/assembly.md

 # Assembling the Genome
+The steps to build the _de novo_ genome assembly include:
+- Estimating the best _k_-mer length for the assembly
+  - Program: KmerGenie
+- Performing the assembly
+  - Program: Abyss v2.1.5
+- Assembly clean-up and checking
+  - Programs: xxx

+### Step 1:  Estimating _k_-mer length using KmerGenie

 Prior to assembly, the first step is to select an appropriate _k_-mer length to use for the assembly.
 Rather than running multiple assemblies at different vlaues for _k_, we will use KmerGenie.